Triangle

 • Workshops

-Modules are taught by the school and the Nottingham ERSC Doctoral Training Centre, and are delivered as seminars.
+Modules are taught by the school and the Nottingham ERSC Doctoral Training Centre, and are delivered in a variety of formats.
 Seminars may include small-group discussions and presentations, based on preliminary reading.

 All modules, whatever the format of the teaching, involve discussion of key issues and problems, and analysis of case study material.